jamalrob/tpf-archive/README.md

 ## 💡 Why This Exists

-When TPF moved from Plush Forums to Discourse in 2026, this project ensured that:
+When TPF moved from Plush Forums to Discourse in 2026---and for a few reasons decided not to migrate the data---this project ensured that:
 - 10+ years of philosophical discussions remain accessible
 - User contributions are permanently preserved
 - The archive remains fully searchable and navigable